 Covid-19 has had a huge impact on the mortgage and housing markets.
 Like many industries, the property market halted during lockdown.
-But after we came out of national lockdown in May 2020, the property and mortgage property market boomed.
+But after the first lockdown, the property and mortgage property market boomed.
 Many new updates and schemes have affected the UK property market.

 For some people, more time at home encouraged them to start looking for somewhere new.
 For others, it’s a struggle to stay secure in their homes because of furlough, redundancies and an unstable economy.